PlutoCoders/week4QuizTime/readme.md

 ## Repo Structure
 The repo is structured in this manner:
-- The assets folder contains the css styling and java script, as well as the leaderboard page.
+- The assets folder contains the css styling and java script, as well as the quizPage image
 - Outside of that is the readme and the main page (index.html)

 ## Credits